Kathmandu and Pokhara Yoga Tour Highlights

 Your Tour, Your Way

 This is a private tour.
-Your group travels with your own guide and yoga instructor, at your own pace.
+Your group travels with your guide and yoga instructor, at your pace.
 We'll never add strangers to your group.
 Want an extra session by the lake?
 Prefer to skip paragliding and have a longer meditation?
 We adjust everything.

 Compare Our Three Packages